ECNTechnology/ecn-kb/guides/mycloudpbx/dashboard.md

 ## What's on your myCloudPBX Dashboard?

-We are proud to announce the launch of the myCloudPBX Analytics Dashboard.

 The Dashboard displays critical information about your myCloudPBX system, providing granular reporting data for a real-time or historical view of the activities within your phone system.

 Drill down into user performance and call reports for valuable insight into resolution times, response rates and optimal service times.